ProlificsPanther/JSON-Datatables/README.md

 # JSONDatatables

-Once you downloaded the project, Extract it.
+Once you download the project, Extract it.

 Make sure you have node and json-server installed on your system.